If you wish to establish a business in the Cayman Islands, you are required to engage a local licensed service provider to incorporate your company.

 Application Process

-- Contact the Registrar of Companies and ask if the company name you want is available
+- Contact the Registrar of Companies and ask if the company name you want is available;

 - Prepare the following documents (but other documents may be required based on the type of company you are incorporating):

-- a) Memorandum of Association; b) Articles of Association.
+- Memorandum of Association;

-The Registrar does not require details of the proposed business as the Companies Registry does not maintain information on business nature, only type as classified in the Companies Law (such as resident, non-resident, or exempted companies).
+The Registrar does not require details of the proposed business as the Companies Registry does not maintain information on business nature, only type as classified in the Companies Law (such as resident, non-resident, or exempted companies)

 Company Registry Fees